 - WoodSolutions Design Guide 22 Thermal Performance in Timber-framed Buildings, WoodSolutions Design Guide 23 Using Thermal Mass in Timber-framed Buildings and WoodSolutions Design Guide 24 Thermal Performance for Timber-framed Residential Construction can be found here.

 During a building fire, lightweight timber frames maintain their strength longer than steel, which can soften at high temperatures.

 Plasterboard helps protect timber frames from flames.
 In multi-residential and commercial buildings, a fire resistance level (FRL) can be achieved using timber framing clad with fire-rated plasterboard.

 Lightweight timber frames can be used for internal walls in bushfire prone areas – in all Bushfire Attack Level (BAL)zones, including BAL40 and Flame zone.
 They can even be used in external walls in most BAL zones, and with special details in BAL40 and Flame zone.

 Click here for Woodsolutions Design Guides: Design Guide 04 Building with Timber in bushfire-prone areas and Design Guide 38 Fire Safety Design of Mid-Rise Timber buildings.

-Wesbeam’s LVL is manufactured using wood from sustainably managed Australian plantations administered under the Responsible Wood Certification Scheme and has PEFC certification (Programme for Endorsement of Forest Certification).
+Wesbeam’s LVL is manufactured using wood from sustainably managed Australian timbers administered under the Responsible Wood Certification Scheme and has PEFC certification (Programme for Endorsement of Forest Certification).

 Wesbeam’s lightweight LVL framing is treated to resist termites and rot and complies with all relevant Australian treatment standards.